Home / Use Cases / Situations / Post-Exit Privacy

 SITUATION

-After an acquisition, merger, or secondary sale, your role at the company ends, but the personal data trail from years of building it remains.
-Press archives, SEC filings, corporate registrations, and data broker profiles don't expire when the deal closes.
-Your exposure persists long after your involvement does.
+After an acquisition or secondary sale, your role ends — but the data trail from years of building doesn't.
+Press archives, SEC filings, corporate registrations, and broker listings don't expire when the deal closes.
+Delist removes your personal information from the internet and keeps it off.

-1,000+ broker sites covered Historical record cleanup New address protection Re-listing monitoring AES-256 encrypted handling
+Removed across the web Historical record cleanup New address protection Re-listing monitoring Encrypted and access-controlled

 An exit closes the chapter, not the data trail